-More and more people are nowadays choosing to work remotely, instead of having to show up to work in a traditional office every day.
-This is not a surprise, as remote work benefits both the employer and employee.
+More than any other time in history, people are working remotely instead of going into their traditional office spaces each day.
+While this may not be the ideal style of work for all types of businesses, remote work has many known benefits for both employers and employees.
 Remote work is advantageous to the employer because they can downsize their office (or not have one at all if everyone is working remotely).
-And for employees, it offers many more benefits that help them save time and money, which can also make other parts of their lives more convenient.
+And for employees, it offers benefits like saving time and money, which can also make other parts of daily life more convenient.

 But there is one big drawback to remote work — it can be hard to manage employees located in different parts of the country (or world) who are working in different time zones.
 This can result in certain employees lagging behind and slowing down projects.